-“We need to prevent rather than reverse damage, especially when it comes to ageing and skin degeneration”, says Tsalakis, who tells me he generally prefers to steer away from fluffy claims and use brands that a more prescriptive and come from reputable cosmeceutical skincare brands.
-“They’re backed by credible research, rather than paid reviews, and use nutrient rich ingredients rather than 95% water base”.
+“We need to prevent rather than reverse the damage, especially when it comes to ageing and skin degeneration”, says Tsalakis, who tells me he generally prefers to steer away from fluffy claims and use brands that a more prescriptive and come from reputable cosmeceutical skincare brands.
+“They’re backed by credible research, rather than paid reviews, and use nutrient-rich ingredients rather than 95% water base”.

 As for what ingredients to watch out for.
-At the very least you should want some multipurpose serums that mix and match Vitamin C, retinols, Vitamin B5, bakuchiol, gylcolic acid, AHA, BHA, and SPF.
+At the very least you should want some multipurpose serums that mix and match Vitamin C, retinol, Vitamin B5, bakuchiol, glycolic acid, AHA, BHA, and SPF.
 This is in addition to the natural cleanser, exfoliator, and moisturiser.